 In order to file your TDS return, there are few things you must ensure.
 They are as follows:

-- Have a valid TAN (Tax Deduction and Collection Account Number) and make sure it is registered for e-filing
+- You must have a valid Tax Deduction and Collection Account Number (TAN) and make sure it is registered for e-filing

 - Prepare your TDS statements using Return Preparation Utility before validating the same using File Validation Utility